Welcome to our Managers who have a special role within our Club.

 - Managers do not choose team positions unless in the planned or unforeseen absence/delay of a Coach when the Manager may fill in and coach the team as needed

-- Football Brisbane Junior Team Managers will also record the timings for substitutions and endeavour to ensure that all players get a fair go on the park each week although some Coaches will carry out this role by prior agreement with the Manager
+- Team Managers will also record the timings for substitutions and endeavour to ensure that all players get a fair go on the park each week although some coaches will carry out this role by prior agreement with the Manager

 The main duty of a Manager is to keep the team organised and support the Coach which includes:

 - Keeping a central record of players names and contact details